piperalpha7/Cyber-Threat-Detection/README.md

 XGBoost and ADABoost proved to be the best classifiers with 97.66% and 98.14% accuracy respectively...each being trained on only 5 features.
 Out of these 5 features 3 were autoencoder extracted features

 Apart from Accuracy, other evaluation metrics like F-1 Score, Precision , Recall and Matthew's Corelation Coefficient were used

+State-of-the-art papers by 'Aminanto et.al' , 'Kolias et. al' , 'Parker et al' and 'Seo et al' have been attached and have been really helpful